 Compactors can be expensive upfront with installation and access to electricity but they do prove cost effective in the long run.
 These are perfect for Hospitals, Restaurants, Hotels, and Recycling Centers that often see waste increase over small intervals.
 Compactors are available in anywhere between 2 to 40 cubic yard sizes.

-Speciality dumpsters are essentially designed as trailers that can be pulled behind a truck.
+Specialty dumpsters are essentially designed as trailers that can be pulled behind a truck.
 In contrast to roll off dumpsters, which have metal rollers, specialty dumpsters are equipped with rubber tires.
 This makes them perfect to be placed in areas with limited access and clearance.
 Moreover, these dumpsters are quite gentle on the driveways and minimize the damages or scratches on road surfaces.
-Speciality dumpsters come in sizes ranging from 10 to 25 cubic yards.
+Specialty dumpsters come in sizes ranging from 10 to 25 cubic yards.

 The way a dumpster rental business operates really comes down to its individual business model.
 Some businesses manage everything from inventory, order processing, dumpster delivery, to waste disposal and payments.
 If a business has the resources and infrastructure to offer this level of end-to-end service, then opting for a custom eCommerce solution would make sense.
 This way you’ll be able to dictate how your software needs to work in accordance with your individual business model.